nshiab/simple-data-analysis/README.md

 We are always trying to improve it.
 Feel free to start a conversation or open an issue, and check [how you can contribute](https://github.com/nshiab/simple-data-analysis/blob/main/CONTRIBUTING.md).

-The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).
+The documentation is available [here](https://nshiab.github.io/simple-data-analysis/) and more demos [here](https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript).

 # Table of contents